-While new technologies create new opportunities for communication and collaboration, they also create vulnerabilities for individuals and institutions, especially those involved in the healthcare environment.
-The purpose of this policy is to promote the safety and privacy of students, faculty, staff, patients and their families, and visitors through the protection of sensitive and confidential information.
+While new technologies create new opportunities for communication and collaboration, they also create vulnerabilities for individuals and institutions, especially those involved in the health care environment.
+The purpose of this policy is to promote the safety and privacy of faculty, staff, students, patients and their families, and visitors through the protection of sensitive and confidential information.
 DUSON recognizes and supports professional use of social media and recognizes that the workforce participates in social media for personal use.
 This policy covers the use of social media and internet activities that associate the DUSON community with all institutions who support DUSON through clinical placements.
 Since social media often spans traditional boundaries between professional and personal relationships, additional vigilance is required to ensure that one is protecting personal, professional, and university reputations.

-All members of the DUSON community are expected to observe professional standards for communication in all interactions and exercise wisdom and caution in using social media.
+All faculty, staff and students within the DUSON community are expected to observe professional standards for communication in all interactions and exercise wisdom and caution in using social media.
 Once posted online, the content leaves the contributing individual's control forever and may be traced back to the individual in perpetuity.
 Bear in mind that people have been denied employment because of information posted on social networking sites.

 The following guidelines apply to the DUSON community who identify themselves as part of DUSON on professional and personal social media sites:

 - Protect confidential and sensitive information.
-Do not post confidential information about the university, staff, students, clinical facilities, patients or others with whom one has contact in the role as affiliated with DUSON. - Students and faculty/clinical instructors in clinical settings should familiarize themselves with the social media policies of those agencies. - Students will not initiate or accept friend requests (or the like) from patients or patient families except in unusual circumstances except when there is as established relationship prior to the date of treatment. - Students will not participate in online conversations with patients, patients' families, and others regarding patient information. - Activities that occur during clinical experiences will not be shared through social media.
-Sharing information includes, but is not limited, to posting pictures of patients, families, patient records, healthcare workers, interiors of clinical sites, faculty, fellow students, etc. - Adhere to copyright laws and intellectual property rights of others and of the university. - DUSON or Duke logos or graphics/images are not to be used on personal social media sites or to promote/endorse a product, cause, political party or candidate. - Personal phone conversations, texting, or use of social media is not allowed at any time while in patient/client areas or in the classroom. - Recording or videotaping of professors, students, staff, or educational activities for personal or social media use is prohibited unless the individual(s) involved grant permission for such taping.
+Do not post confidential information about the university, staff, students, clinical facilities, patients or others with whom one has contact in the role as affiliated with DUSON. - Students and faculty/clinical instructors in clinical settings should familiarize themselves with the social media policies of those agencies. - Faculty, staff or students will not initiate or accept friend requests (or the like) from patients or patient families except in unusual circumstances when there is as established relationship prior to the date of treatment. - Faculty, staff and students will not participate in online conversations with patients, patients' families, and others regarding patient information. - Activities that occur during clinical experiences will not be shared through social media.
+Sharing information includes, but is not limited to posting pictures of patients, families, patient records, healthcare workers, interiors of clinical sites, faculty, fellow students, etc. - Adhere to copyright laws and intellectual property rights of others and of the university. - DUSON or Duke logos or graphics/images are not to be used on personal social media sites or to promote/endorse a product, cause, political party or candidate. - Personal phone conversations, texting, or use of social media is not allowed at any time while in patient/client areas.
+Personal phone conversations, or use of social media is not allowed at any time while in the classroom. - Recording or videotaping of professors, students, staff, or educational activities for personal or social media use is prohibited unless the individual(s) involved grant permission for such taping.